SenadTopcic/navigator-smoke-tests/bug_reports/bug_report_google_plus.md

 ---

 ## ✅ Expected Result:
-- The G+ icon should either be removed or redirect to a valid, active social media page.
+- The G+ icon should redirect to google plus site.

 ---